iangreenleaf/ansible-playbooks/galaxy/bertvv.samba/README.md

     password: eilrahc
 ```

 Unfortunately, passwords have to be in plain text for now.
+Also, remark that this role will not change the password of an existing user.

 These users should already have an account on the host!
 Creating system users is not a concern of this role, so you should do this separately.
-A possibility is my role [bertvv.el7](https://galaxy.ansible.com/list#/roles/2305).
+A possibility is my role [bertvv.el7](https://galaxy.ansible.com/bertvv/el7/).
 An example:

 ```Yaml
 el7_users: